 - Poop – You have not pooped today.
 The last time you pooped was yesterday morning and it was normal for you.

 - Events Leading Up to the Crisis: You’ve been performing trail maintenance this morning, you were carrying an ax, you were feeling dizzy, you stumbled and fell down a hill.

 - This is a Positive MOI scenario.
-Your caregiver should secure your spine – with an improvised SAM Splint c-collar or reminders on your neck and head, perform a Primary Assessment – stop at “C” – Circulating Out – and apply a pressure dressing to your bleeding hand.
+Your caregiver should secure your spine – with reminders on your neck and head, perform a Primary Assessment – stop at “C” – Circulating Out – and apply a pressure dressing to your bleeding hand.

 - If your caregiver does not secure your spine, sometime during the Primary Assessment start moving your head and scream out to your caregiver that you are paralyzed.
 If the caregiver realizes their mistake and secures your spine, you are no longer paralyzed.

 - Broken Leg: The pain level for your broken right leg is a 10 out of 10 when your caregiver palpates it.
 Once your caregiver splints your leg the pain goes down to a 4 out of 10.

 - Bleeding: If your caregiver has not applied a pressure dressing, feel free to lose consciousness and lay limp.